savashn/ecewo-docs/src/content/docs/docs/async-operations.md

 ### Usage

-`pq.h` is providing three functions:
+`pquv.h` is providing three functions:

-- `pq.create()` to create an async operation.
+- `pquv.create()` to create an async operation.
 It takes 2 parameters: a context and database connection.
-- `pq.queue()` to queue a database query.
-It takes 5 parameters: the variable that created with `pq.create()`, the SQL query, the count of params, the result callback, and the context.
+- `pquv.queue()` to queue a database query.
+It takes 5 parameters: the variable that created with `pquv.create()`, the SQL query, the count of params, the result callback, and the context.
-- `pq.execute()` to execute the async operation.
-It takes 1 parameter: the variable that created with `pq.create()`.
+- `pquv.execute()` to execute the async operation.
+It takes 1 parameter: the variable that created with `pquv.create()`.

 Here is an example of synchronous querying: